Snowflake (Beta)

 <cii_integration_role>with the name you choose.
 Replace<warehouse name>with the name of your Snowflake warehouse.Using the "Query Data" UI in Snowflake, enter each of the following lines individually to provision the role:

-Create a service account user identified by the RSA key and give it access to the role
+Create a service account user identified by the AWS Workload Identity Federation and give it access to the role

 Choose a name for the role that you will assign to the Identity Intelligence service account user